Tinkoff/eclair/README.md

  `INFO` .. `OFF`    | -

 #### Filter errors by type
-Errors could be filtered multiple times by `ofType` and `exclude` attributes.<br>
+Errors can be filtered multiple times by `ofType` and `exclude` attributes.<br>
 By default `ofType` contains `Throwable.class` and includes all subtypes.<br>
-If the thrown exception matches any of `@Log.error` filters, it will be logged according to the settings of the corresponding annotation.
+If the thrown exception matches any of `@Log.error` filters it will be logged according to the settings of the corresponding annotation.
 ##### Annotated method
 ```java
 @Log.error(level = WARN, ofType = {NullPointerException.class, IndexOutOfBoundsException.class})